 Some people turn to drugs or alcohol to cope with the powerful emotions of grief and sadness.
 People who are grieving are at an increased risk of developing a substance use disorder, as drugs and alcohol can easily become unhealthy coping mechanisms during this difficult time.
 However, in an attempt to numb the emotional pain, alcohol and drug abuse can ultimately snowball into a bigger problem than the one they are trying to solve.

-If you feel like you cannot leave your home to see people or deny requests from friends or family to meet up without an excuse, it’s time to talk to a professional.
+If you feel like you cannot leave your home to see people or deny requests from friends or family to meet up without an excuse, it’s time to talk to a grief therapy professional.
 Avoiding social interaction and withdrawing is a red flag that you are having a difficult time processing grief—so why not find a helping hand?

 Unresolved grief is a type of complex grief.
 Typically, this type of grief is driven by a feeling of guilt around traumatic events that have triggered feelings of grief.